 FSCN 4613 - Experimental Nutrition

-Our research program focuses overall on the influence of dietary components on the development of chronic diseases, with emphasis on events occurring within the gastrointestinal tract.
-Currently we are examining the effect of several different dietary components on an animal model of colon cancer.
-Specifically, we have recently found that cruciferous vegetables have a profound effect on reducing the number of precancerous lesions in carcinogen-treated rats.
-We have also examined the effect of different types of wheat on colon cancer risk, and demonstrated that red wheat is far more effective at reducing precancerous lesions in carcinogen-treated rats than white wheat.
-We are also currently studying the effects of different types of whole grains on the development of type II diabetes, using an animal model of this condition.
-We have also conducted several studies that demonstrate that dietary fibers that have a high viscosity within the gastrointestinal tract reduce body fat, without necessarily reducing body weight.
+Gallaher's research program focuses overall on the influence of dietary components on the development of chronic diseases, with emphasis on events occurring within the gastrointestinal tract.
+Currently he is examining the effect of several different dietary components on an animal model of colon cancer.
+Specifically, he recently found that cruciferous vegetables have a profound effect on reducing the number of precancerous lesions in carcinogen-treated rats.
+Gallaher also examines the effect of different types of wheat on colon cancer risk, and demonstrated that red wheat is far more effective at reducing precancerous lesions in carcinogen-treated rats than white wheat.
+He also studies the effects of different types of whole grains on the development of type II diabetes, using an animal model of this condition.
+He has conducted several studies that demonstrate that dietary fibers that have a high viscosity within the gastrointestinal tract reduce body fat, without necessarily reducing body weight.
 That is, the viscous dietary fibers cause a shift in body composition.
 Studies are ongoing to understand the mechanism of this effect.

 Islam, A. and Gallaher, D.D.
 Wheat type (class) influences development and regression of colon cancer risk markers in rats.
 Nutr.
 Cancer.
 In press.

 Jae Kyeom Kim; Daniel D. Gallaher; Chi Chen; Dan Yao; Sabrina P. Trudo.
 Apiaceous vegetable consumption decreases PhIP-induced DNA adducts and increases methylated PhIP metabolites in the urine metabolome in rats.
 Journal of Nutrition.
 2015;145:442-451.